displaygreat/youtube/readme.md

-## Youtube - project as part of study
+## youtube-clone - project as part of study
 Technologies: HTML, CSS, JS
 Used: SVG sprites